danielharrell/open-eyes-lect-2017-18/Open.md

 ## Awareness {#awareness}

+(Original paragraph.)
+But even if this account made partial sense of true openness, there is reason to doubt it could make any more, or be but misleading if further pressed.
+For one thing, if the masterless eyes of Leontius are at all comparable to broken jars, then how can they take their fill---one might say to the brim---of the spectacle?
+As jars, his eyes seem perfectly intact; and as full, perfectly whole.
+And we could say this perfection of outer sight is matched, even surpassed, by inner sight.
+For Leontius is able to damn his eyes, despite his loss of command over them.
+Let this loss still suggest a liberation of his eyes from any bounds.
+Nonetheless, the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.

-On this account, then, only mere openness could be boundless; true openness is bounded---or closed.
-But we can also press the account, to conclude that even mere openness is bounded.
-Let us grant, for example, that the eyes of Leontius are not truly open, but merely open, in having lost their master to the spectacle of corpses.
-Still, this means his eyes are now left to take their fill---one might say to the brim---of the sight.
-They are less like broken jars than like perfect jars, jars that stay intact, no matter what they contain or how full they get.
+(Revised paragraph.)
+On this account, then, only mere openness can be boundless; true openness is always bounded, or closed.
+But how, in that case, can the account make sense of our deepest state of being: the open eyes of awareness?
+For even if the eyes of Leontius are comparable to broken jars, in being masterless, and therefore boundless, they still take their fill---one might say to the brim---of the spectacle.
+As vehicles of sight, his eyes are more like unbroken jars, and even perfect jars: jars that stay intact, no matter what they contain, or how full they get.
 And this perfection of outer sight seems matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here--> Let this loss still imply a liberation of his eyes from any bounds.
+For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here-->
-Nonetheless, the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+Let this loss still imply a liberation of his eyes from any bounds.
+Nonetheless, the result is not blindness, but sight;
+and not unconsciousness of the fact, but recognition of it.
 The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.